Membership means more!

 Supporting Hellbender populations in Southeast Ohio

-The Eastern hellbender, is a state-endangered species, which depends on clean and siltation-free streams.
-Pollution and habitat loss have eliminated wild populations throughout much of their historic range in Ohio.
-Today, some of Ohio’s streams have recovered and can again support hellbender populations.
+The Eastern hellbender is a state-endangered salamander that relies on clean, clear streams with minimal sediment buildup.
+Pollution and habitat loss have wiped out wild populations across much of their historic range in Ohio.
+Fortunately, some streams have recovered enough to once again support hellbenders.

 The Toledo Zoo is a member of the Ohio Hellbender Partnership (OHP).